jpailden/jpailden.github.io/index.md

-Welcome to SIUE Statistical Classes Laboratory Page
+SIUE Statistical Classes Laboratory Page
 ==================================

-This page contains the weekly laboratory lessons and exercises for Fall 2017.
+Starting Fall 2017, Stat 244 and Stat 380 will be using R software for all laboratory lessons and exercises.
+This page contains the weekly laboratory materials.

-> [R](<https://cran.r-project.org/>) is an open source (free) software for statistical computing and graphics.
+[R](<https://cran.r-project.org/>) is an open source (free) software for statistical computing and graphics.

-> [RStudio](<https://www.rstudio.com/>) is a popular front-end for R, giving you a console, a scripting window, a graphics window, and an R workspace, among other options.
+[RStudio](<https://www.rstudio.com/>) is a popular front-end for R, giving you a console, a scripting window, a graphics window, and an R workspace, among other options.

 ***